-This description is based partly on notes on the history of climbing in Philadelphia on the Philadelphia Grotto's Mountaineering Section page
+This description is based partly on notes on the history of climbing in Philadelphia that used to be on the Philadelphia Grotto's Mountaineering Section page.

 Livezey Lane is closed to public traffic and parking.
 Instead, many climbers choose to park near the top of Livezey Lane on Wayne Avenue, between Allens Lane and Mount Airy Avenue.

 From this parking area, walk downhill on Livezey Lane to where it turns northwest.
 Pass a unique white angular house on your right (it looks like it could be an art museum).
 Pass this house and its entire property, and then watch for a small dirt pullout on your left as you continue downhill (if you reach the river, you've gone too far).
 The back of the pullout is the start of a level, well-used dirt trail.

 Follow the trail into the woods, past a concrete manhole cover on the left (sometimes this is overgrown and not easily seen).
 The trail becomes a large-diameter pipe with plenty of room to walk securely on top.
 You will pass a bulletin board on the left, then walk directly under the overhanging main face of Livezey Rock.

 The whole approach is around a quarter of a mile from street parking, with about 150 feet of elevation loss that you'll notice more on the return trip.

 Those familiar with Wissahickon Valley Park will find many options for parking, walking, hiking, or biking in, by way of many connecting trails.

 Livezey Rock's routes are mostly eliminates and variations of a few main lines.